The Living Statue Company – Living Statue Resource Page

 Successful statues are the ones that have something unique to offer.
 A performer should always think from an audience’s point-of-view.
 They’ve no doubt seen dozens of living statue performers and are expecting yours to be exactly the same so why should they stop and watch you?
 You have to think of something new and surprising – you need a gimmick that stands your performance out from the crowd.
 Once you’ve found a unique and entertaining hook you’re on your way but it’s not easy and not every idea works straight away.

-The Living Statue Company
+The Living Statue Company, Our History

 The Living Statue Company came about in 2007 when Covent Garden performers Ed Johnson and Kate Lauridsen set out to create a new type of professional statue performance company.